|Nutritional Guidelines (per serving)|

 - Garnish: Chopped parsley

-- Add the cubed, cold butter to the flour mixture and combine using two forks, or a pastry blender, until the butter is the size of small peas.
+Add the butter to the flour mixture and combine using two forks or a pastry blender until the butter is the size of small peas.
 You can also use a food processor to combine the ingredients as well.

-- After you have created the dough for the dumplings, heat the chicken (or turkey) broth in a large dutch oven or pot until boiling.
+After you have created the dough for the dumplings, heat the broth in a large dutch oven or pot until boiling.

-- Continue adding dumplings until there are no more left.
-Cook for 8-10 minutes or until the dumplings are tender and fluffy and the broth has thickened.
+Continue adding dumplings until there are no more left.
+Cook for 8 to 10 minutes or until the dumplings are tender and fluffy and the broth has thickened.